Kirsty Duncan: Academic career

 Duncan was an associate professor of Health Studies at the University of Toronto, where she taught global environmental processes and medical geography.
-Duncan is the former research director for the AIC Institute of Corporate Citizenship at the Rotman School of Management.
+Duncan was the former research director for the AIC Institute of Corporate Citizenship at the Rotman School of Management.
 As well, Duncan served on the Intergovernmental Panel on Climate Change, an organization which won the Nobel Prize in 2007.

 From 1993 to 2000, Duncan taught meteorology, climatology and climate change at the University of Windsor.
 In 1992, as she became aware of the increasing probability of a global flu crisis, she was led to investigate the cause of the similar 1918 Spanish flu pandemic, saying, "I was horrified we didn’t know what caused Spanish flu, and also knew that if we could find fragments of the virus, we might be able to find a better flu vaccine".

 Though at the time she "knew nothing about influenza", she began what she called a "six-month crash course in virology".
 Eventually, she began searching for possible frozen samples of lung and brain tissue that might contain the virus.
 Her initial thoughts led her to think of Alaska, as it contains large areas of permafrost, which would leave the viruses intact, but the search proved fruitless.

 Eventually, after several years of searching, Duncan learned of seven miners who had died from the Spanish flu and were buried in the small town of Longyearbyen, Norway, an area that would contain permafrost.
 She then began assembling a team of scientists to accompany her.
 After several more years of preparation, which involved garnering various permissions to perform the exhumations, the ground survey began in 1998.
 The expedition was exemplary in terms of biosafety procedures and treatment of culturally sensitive sites.
 However, it did not yield samples from which the virus could be reconstructed, as the bodies were not in permafrost.

-In 2003, Duncan wrote a book about her expedition, entitled Hunting the 1918 Flu: One Scientist's Search for a Killer Virus.
-Published by the University of Toronto Press, it details Duncan's process and the expedition itself.
-After the book's publication, Duncan began speaking about pandemics, which led her to begin teaching corporate social responsibility at the University of Toronto's Rotman School of Management.
+In 2003, Duncan wrote a book about her unsuccessful expedition, titled Hunting the 1918 Flu: One Scientist's Search for a Killer Virus.
+Published by the University of Toronto Press, it details Duncan's process and the fruitless expedition itself.

+In 2003, Duncan returned to the University of Toronto, teaching medical geography at University of Toronto Scarborough with additional duties teaching corporate social responsibility at the Rotman School of Management.
 In 2008, Duncan published a second book, Environment and Health: Protecting our Common Future.

-Duncan was an adjunct professor teaching both medical geography at the University of Toronto and global environmental processes at Royal Roads University.
+As of 2019, Duncan was an adjunct professor teaching both medical geography at the University of Toronto and global environmental processes at Royal Roads University.

 In 2018, the University of Edinburgh awarded her an honorary degree.
-Kirsty Duncan was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.
+Duncan was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.

+Her 2024 book, The Exclusion Effect: How the Sciences Discourage Girls & Women & What to Do About It was shortlisted for a 2024 Science Writers and Communicators of Canada book award.